Adam Smith (Washington politician): 2012

-2014

-Smith was reelected for a tenth term.

-2016

-Smith was reelected for an eleventh term.

-2018

-Smith was reelected for a twelfth term.

-2020

-Smith ran for a thirteenth term and defeated Republican Doug Basler in the general election, winning 74.1% of the vote.

 2022

-Smith ran for a fourteenth term and defeated Republican Doug Basler in the general election for a second time, winning 71.6% of the vote.
+Smith ran for a fourteenth term and defeated Republican Doug Basler in the general election for the fourth time, winning 71.6% of the vote.

 2024

 Smith ran for a fifteenth term and defeated Democrat Melissa Chaudhry in the general election, winning 65.4% of the vote.

 Tenure

 Smith has been a long-time member in moderate "New Democrats" organizations and once chaired its political action committee.

 Adam Smith and Barack Obama at a campaign rally at Seattle's KeyArena, February 8, 2008.

 In April 2007, Smith supported Barack Obama in the 2008 U.S. presidential election.
 He also appeared on Hardball with Chris Matthews speaking for Obama.
 The same year, he also appeared on The Colbert Report, in the show's 434-part series known as "Better Know A District".

 On July 8, 2024, Smith called for Joe Biden to withdraw from the 2024 United States presidential election.
 Smith voted with President Joe Biden's stated position 100% of the time in the 117th Congress, according to a FiveThirtyEight analysis.